 5.3.1 Except as provided in Article 5.3 of the Code, only a single organization should be responsible for initiating and directing Testing at Event Venues during an Event Period.
-At International Events, as defined in Appendix 1 of these anti-doping rules, the collection of Samples shall be initiated and directed by UIM (or any other international organization which is the ruling body for the Event).
-At the request of UIM (or any other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with UIM (or the relevant ruling body of the Event).
+At International Events, as defined in Appendix 1 of these anti-doping rules, the collection of Samples shall be initiated and directed by UIM (or any other International organization which is the ruling body for the Event).
+At the request of UIM (or any other International organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with UIM (or the relevant ruling body of the Event).

-5.3.2 If an Anti-Doping Organization which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Drivers at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with UIM (or any other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
-If the Anti-Doping Organization is not satisfied with the response from UIM (or any other international organization which is the ruling body of the Event), the Anti-Doping Organization may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing, in accordance with the procedures set out in the International Standard for Testing and Investigations.
-WADA shall not grant approval for such Testing before consulting with and informing UIM (or any other international organization which is the ruling body for the Event).
+5.3.2 If an Anti-Doping Organization which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Drivers at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with UIM (or any other International organization which is the ruling body of the Event) to obtain permission to conduct and condinate such Testing, at an event of the Event, the Anti-Doping Organization is not satisfied with the response from UIM (or any other International organization which is the ruling body of the Event), the Anti-Doping Organization and to determine how to coordinate such Testing, if the Anti-Doping and to determine how to coordinate such Testing in accordance with the procedures set out in the International Standard for Testing and Investigations.
+WADA shall not grant approval for such Testing before consulting with and informing UIM (or any other International organization which is the ruling body for the Event).
 WADA's decision shall be final and not subject to appeal.
-Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered Out-of-Competition tests.
+Unless otherwise provided in the authorization to conduct Testing such tests shall be considered Out-of-Competition tests.
 Results management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in the rules of the ruling body of the Event.